Darwin: Gateway to the Outback, Doorway to Asia

 From the entrance you can venture to the different sites in the park.To really make it worth you’re while you’ll need to spend at least four hours and to see everything make it an overnight trip.
 Especially recommended are the magnetic termite mounds that are builtby millions of industrious insects.
 These giant mounds all line up on a North to South axis making the most of their alignment to keep cool in the day and warm at night.
 This is one of the parks most famous sights and worth a stop.
 Florence Falls is a lovely hike through the forest where travelers are rewarded with crystal clear cool water and spectacular views.

 Right in the center of Darwin, so inconspicuous you may take it for a shop front, is the Crocosaurus Cove.
-Home to dozens of exotic outback species and most famously 2 of the 3 largest saltwater crocodiles in captivity in the world Crocosuarus Cove is a pleasant way to pass a morning learning more about the reptilian inhabitants of the Northern Territory.
+Home to dozens of exotic outback species The utes are lined up for outback excursions.and most famously 2 of the 3 largest saltwater crocodiles in captivity in the world Crocosuarus Cove is a pleasant way to pass a morning learning more about the reptilian inhabitants of the Northern Territory.

 “The crocodiles all have their own personality,” says Charli Chaplin (and yes that is her real name) as she points out the ones who are known as bad boys or a loving couple(named William and Kate in honor of the Royal wedding). “ These two are really unusual, they’ve been together since 1991 which is a long time for crocodiles not to kill each other, we’ve even seen them cuddling.”

 Darwin is a family friendly city and this is an attraction sure to delight the kids.
 Here they can not only see but also hold all manner of interesting Australian creatures, from snakes to blue tongued lizards and even a baby crocodile.Guests can help feed adolescent crocodiles and the truly adventures can try a dive in the “ Cage of Death”.